shakhor-shual/walkman-gitops-example/README.md

 - @@this - returns file-name of this script (without file extension)

-- @@meta - returns path to Walkman-reserved .meta sub-folder for CURRENT executive section, OR path to project-level .meta for ROOT section
+- @@meta - returns path to Walkman-reserved .meta sub-folder for CURRENT executive section, OR path to project-level .meta in root section of script

 - @@self/some_name - returns an output value with the name some_name
 obtained as a result of the stage's operation